+There also continues to be pressure to repeal or mitigate the effects of the taxation of Social Security benefits.
+In the 106th Congress, 15 bills were introduced that would liberalize the taxation provision.
 On July 13, 2000, during consideration of H.R.
-8, the Death Tax Elimination Act, the Senate adopted by a vote of 58-41 an amendment by Senator Grams that would have repealed the 1993 provision effective in 2001.
-However, this amendment was later dropped in order to make the Senate version of the bill identical to the House-passed version.
+8, the Death Tax Elimination Act, the Senate adopted (58-41) an amendment by Senator Grams that would have repealed the 1993 provision effective in 2001.
+However, this amendment was later dropped in order to make the Senate version of the bill identical to the House version.

 On July 19, 2000, the Committee on Ways and Means approved H.R.
 4865, a bill that, effective in 2001, would have repealed the 1993 provision, thus restoring the maximum amount of benefits subject to taxation to 50%, by a vote of 22-15.
 For nonresident aliens, the percentage of benefits subject to income tax withholding likewise would drop gradually to 50%.
-Preliminary estimates were that about 20% (about 9 million) of Social Security recipients would have been affected by H.R.
-4865.
+Preliminary estimates were that about 20% (about 9 million) of Social Security recipients would have been affected by the bill.
 The loss of revenue to the Medicare trust funds this would produce was estimated to be \$44.6 billion over 5 years.
 To compensate, the bill provided that an amount equal to what the 1993 provision would have generated would be calculated by the Treasury Department and such amount would be credited to the HI trust fund through a permanent appropriation from the general fund.
-The Committee also approved an amendment requiring that the Treasury Department report to Congress annually the amount and timing of such transfers.
 On July 27, 2000, the House approved H.R.
 4865 by a vote of 265 to 159.
 A Democratic alternative, which would have raised the thresholds at which the 85% taxation applies to \$80,000 (single) and \$100,000 (couple), with the general fund reimbursing the HI trust fund for the resulting foregone revenue, was rejected by a vote of 169-256.
 The tax reductions in this proposal would have applied only in years when the non-Social Security and Medicare surplus (i.e., the budget surplus excluding Social Security and Medicare), was adequate to cover the general fund reimbursement of the HI trust fund.

 Legislation in the 107th Congress.
-So far in the 107th Congress, 10 bills have been introduced that would alter the taxation of Social Security benefits.
-Five (H.R.
+In the 107th Congress, 12 bills were introduced that would have altered the taxation of Social Security benefits.
+Seven (H.R.
 122, H.R.
 192, H.R.
+1018, H.R.
 2548, H.R.
-4789, and S. 237) would repeal the 1993 provision, returning the maximum amount that can be subject to taxation to 50% of benefits.
+4789, H.R.
+5568, and S. 237) would have repealed the 1993 provision, returning the maximum amount that can be subject to taxation to 50% of benefits.
 Three, H.R.
 1532, H.R.
-4790, and S. 181, would also repeal the 1983 provision, and thus would restore the original tax-free status of Social Security benefits.
+4790, and S. 181, would have also repealed the 1983 provision, and thus would have restored the original tax-free status of Social Security benefits.
 H.R.
-2106 would increase the thresholds at which up to 85% of the benefit begins to be taxed by raising them to \$80,000 and \$100,000, respectively.
+2106 would have increased the thresholds at which up to 85% of the benefit begins to be taxed by raising them to \$80,000 and \$100,000, respectively.
 H.R.
-209 would exclude income from municipal bonds from the computation of how much of the benefit is taxable.
+209 would have excluded income from municipal bonds from the computation of how much of the benefit is taxable.